tbrowder/GNU-Time/README.md

 ### The `typ`, `fmt`, and `rtn` tokens:

+Note the user should either use the single-character form of the token or at least two characters of the multi-character form to ensure proper disambiguation of the desired token.
+For example, the character 'u' alone is taken to be the 'user' type while 'u+' is the "sum" type.

 ```raku
 my token typ { ^ :i
     # the desired time(s) to return: